Alternate format: Introduction to the Cyber Threat Environment (PDF, 2.45 MB)

 This document describes common concepts relevant to discussions about cyber threat activity in the Canadian context and acts as a point of reference for Canadian Centre for Cyber Security (Cyber Centre) publications.
 This introductory document provides baseline knowledge about the cyber threat environment, including cyber threat actors and their motivations, sophistication, techniques, tools, and the cyber threat surface.

 A cyber threat is an activity intended to compromise the security of an information system by altering the availability, integrity, or confidentiality of a system or the information it contains, or to disrupt digital life in general.

 Cyber threat actors

-Cyber threat actors are states, groups, or individuals who, with malicious intent, aim to take advantage of vulnerabilities, low cyber security awareness, or technological developments to gain unauthorized access to or otherwise affect victims’ data, devices, systems, and networks, including the authenticity of the information that flows to and from them.
-The globalized nature of the Internet allows these threat actors to be physically located anywhere in the world and still affect the security of information systems in Canada.
+Cyber threat actors are groups or individuals who, with malicious intent, aim to exploit weaknesses in an information system or exploit its operators to gain unauthorized access to or otherwise affect victims’ data, devices, systems, and networks, including the authenticity of the information that flows to and from them.
+The globalized nature of the Internet allows threat actors to be physically located anywhere in the world and still affect the security of information systems in Canada.

 Cyber threat actors can be categorized by their motivations and, to a degree, by their sophistication.
 Threat actors value access to devices and networks for different reasons, such as siphoning processing power, exfiltrating or manipulating information, degrading the network’s performance and extorting the owner.
 Some threat actors conduct threat activity against specific individuals or organizations, while others opportunistically target vulnerable systems.
-In general, each type of cyber threat actor has a primary motivation.
+In general, each category of cyber threat actor has a primary motivation.

 Figure 1: Cyber threat actors